Muhtasim-Rasheed/crust-engine/README.md

 - Runs at a smooth 60 FPS instead of 30 FPS in Scratch
 - Supports all major platforms (Windows, macOS, Linux) except mobile
 - Open-source and free to use

+## Contributing

+We are looking for contributors, even tiny PRs help!
+Please check out [the contributing guidelines](./CONTRIBUTING.md) to get started, you'll earn a place in the hall of contributors!

 ## Installation